 These modern conveniences aren’t free, obviously.
 But paying for a 15 mile Uber ride is much cheaper than dealing with the financial consequences of a DWI or DUI.

 - On average, a DWI/DUI could set you back $10,000 in attorney’s fees, fines, court costs, and more.

 - The financial impact from impaired-driving crashes is devastating.
-Based on 2010 numbers (the most recent year for which cost data is available), impaired-driving crashes cost the United States $44 billion annually.
+The CDC has stated that impaired-driving crashes cost the United States $44 billion annually.

 - If you’re caught drinking and driving, you can face jail time.
 No one wants to spend Christmas behind bars.

 - Drinking and driving could cause you to lose your driver’s license and your vehicle.
 This could inhibit you from getting to work, resulting in lost wages and, potentially, job loss.